skittleson/DoCodeThatMatters/src/hacking-sony-a6000-for-modernization.md

 - Resize images by 200%
 - Align similar features images
 - Blend with transparency of 50%
 - Repeat 3 times since it would be the first two super images then last two super super images to one.
 (24.3 * 2) * 2 = 97.2 megapixels?!
 It looks more like a 48.6 megapixel version.
+[See the super resolution code on GitHub](https://github.com/skittleson/dslrCameraPowerRename/blob/main/image_utils.py)

 ```python
 img1 = cv2.imread(img1_path)